Syncano/syncano-node/packages/cli/readme.md

 Try to call endpoints using browser or any HTTP Client.

 That's `it`!
-If you have any questions, log into our [Slack](https://syncano.io/#/slack-invite) and chat with the community.
+If you have any questions, join our [Spectrum](https://spectrum.chat/syncano) community space.
 Happy coding!